Skill Demand Index

 Salary data for Data-Driven Optimization is still accumulating.

-The most common pairings are Cross-Functional Leadership, Marketing Strategy, B2B Demand Generation, Growth Marketing, Account Based Marketing (ABM).
+The most common pairings are Integrated Campaign Orchestration, Marketing Strategy, B2B Demand Generation, Account Based Marketing (ABM), Cross-Functional Leadership.
 Strengthening these alongside Data-Driven Optimization improves your fit across more positions.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.